ClimateSmartAgCollab/HUB-Harmonization/library/README.md

 Copy your schema markdown file into the folder Schemas.

 Learn the GitHub skills to perform this work on our [Documentation site](https://climatesmartagcollab.github.io/Documentation-en/github/).

+## Already documented schemas?

+If you are using already documented schemas it is not necessary to use the Semantic Engine to redocument your work.
+Connect with the [Data Hub team](mailto:info@climatesmartagrifood.ca) to discuss how to add your schema (or schema description) to the library.